natcap/invest.users-guide/source/blue_carbon.rst

 |  100-Year Total:                         | -12,152,100                | -9,332,050              |
 +------------------------------------------+----------------------------+-------------------------+

-Table 1. xxx
+Table CS1.
+Net carbon sequestration and emissions for each 25-year time period for the two scenarios of the entire Freeport study area.

 [INSERT FIGURE 2 FROM FREEPORT CASE STUDY]

-Figure 2.
+Figure CS2.
 Carbon emissions (red) and sequestration (blue) from 2006 to 2100 for the two scenarios of the entire Freeport study area.

 The following is table summarizing how the main inputs, where they were obtained and how they were used in the model: